ClearC2/clean-webpack/README.md

 ## What Does This Package Do
-This package provides an easy plug-and-play alternative to the steps listed in the how-to below.
+This package provides an easy plug-and-play alternative to the steps listed in the origin how-to below.

 ## How to Implement